sidneydijkstra/DatascienceSql/README.md

 # Datascience SQL
 This is a python project with sql scripts for setting up the database used by the web application.
+For parsing the data to files that can be used by this python project we redirect you to [\[this\]](https://github.com/Medooosa/Csharp-Parser) C# project.
+When the setup of the database is complete using we will redirect you to [\[this\]](https://github.com/sidneydijkstra/DatascienceWeb/) node.js project.

 ### Dependencies
 This list contains all the dependencies used by the project.